Mikarsoft/BlackHole-Core-ORM/README.md

-A very Fast, Fully automated and easy to setup ORM that has ALL the required features:
+<h2>A very Fast, Fully automated and easy to setup ORM that has ALL the required features:</h2>

 - Supports out of the box: SQL Server, MySql, Postgres, Oracle and SqLite.
 - Handling all the databases with the same methods.